Dorothea Haus Ross Foundation

 We usually do not fund General Operating Support, Capital Grants and Capacity Building grants.
 These types of grants are made only after considerable discussion with organizations that are well known to the Ross Foundation, and usually follow an earlier program grant.

-In addition, we do not fund orphanages or other types of homes that benefit only the children that live within them, nor do we fund schools that only benefit the children that attend them.
+In addition, we are not able to fund orphanages or other types of homes that benefit only the children that live within them, nor do we fund schools that only benefit the children that attend them.
 Only on rare occasions – and after much discussion - do we fund such institutions when they are developing a program model intended to replicated at other institutions and have benefit to children beyond their specific institution.

 Multi-year funding is occasionally made, but is structured on the completion of set milestones and measured outcomes.